XilinJia/XilinJia.github.io/_posts/2023-05-31-apfel-gedanken.md

 And the thought creation and exchange can go on to infinite rounds.

-So these are the power from the teaching of ==George Bernard Shaw==.
+So these are the power from the teaching of **George Bernard Shaw**.

 #### Gedanke and thought vs Apfel and apple